 - Place in the oven and cook for 10 minutes.

-- Meanwhile in a skillet pan fry the onion on a low heat until translucent, add a tiny bit of water if they start to colour and burn.
+- Meanwhile in a skillet pan fry the onion, carrot and celery on a low heat until translucent, add a tiny bit of water if they start to colour and burn.

-- Add the spices and fry for a further 1 minute.
+- Add the spices and pepper and fry for a further 1 minute.

 - Stir in the tinned tomatoes, beans and puree and stir to combine all the flavours.